solliancenet/azure-synapse-analytics-day/Azure Synapse + Power BI Extension Module/08-Publish-a-Power-BI-Report.md

 ## **Task 2: Develop the Report Layout**

-In this exercise, you will develop the report layout develop two report pages.
+In this task, you will develop a two-page report.

 ### **Subtask 1: Develop Page 1**